imobilize/outsourcedselling/content/blog/how-to-outsource/index.md

 ---
-title: "How to outsource successfully"
+title: "How to Outsource Successfully"
 date: 2023-01-10T11:10:36+08:00
 draft: false
 language: en
 featuredImage: "images/outsourced-featured.jpg"
-description: Running a small to medium-sized (SME) business is no small feat.
-To run a successful business, you must juggle multiple functions.
-Here is how you can outsource some of that work and take the load off
+description: Learn how to effectively outsource tasks and lighten the workload of your small to medium-sized (SME) business.
+Discover strategies for successful outsourcing and improving productivity.
 author: Deborah Mokhosi-Madalane
 authorImage: "images/global/debbie-author.jpg"
 categories: Productivity
-tags: ["Productivity", "Sales Pipeline", "Outsourcing"]
+tags: ["Outsourcing", "SME Business", "Productivity Improvement"]
 ---

 ## How To Outsource: A Cheat Sheet for Small Business Owners